Mr Radcliffe's Preserves

 2017 Gooseberry Chutney Lots of gooseberries this year.
 Having made a lot of jam decided to try a chutney.
 Found several recipies, used this one.

 There was a lot of liquid.
 Had to boil it for two hours before it was ready to bottle.
 Used Kilner jars.
-Tasted rather shaarp.
+Tasted rather sharp.
 Hope it matures.
+Later note - no its doesn't seem to have matured!

 2017 Red Tomatoe Chutney